-The only thing that would be even better is if the wheels and tires were tubeless-ready, so they could be run at a lower psi.
+The only thing that would be even better is if the wheels and tires were set up tubeless, so they could be run at a lower psi.

 We did have one community member ask us how wide of tires could be added to the Woom OFF.
 While we haven’t tried swapping out tires (yet), I measured the clearance and am fairly confident that on the Woom OFF 4 you could run a tire as wide as 2.5″.
 (It currently has a 2.25″ tire installed).

 If your child has been riding a 16-inch bike with v-brakes prepare to be amazed at how much of a difference hydraulic disc brakes can make.
 Your child will be able to stop faster, modulate their braking, and skid less.

 Additionally, hydraulic disc brakes are easier for little hands to operate.
 Kids won’t experience braking fatigue with the Promax brakes on the Woom 4.
 The levers are easy for small hands to reach and operate.
 My son mentioned several times that he liked the brakes on this bike.